-To create your Hub Executor, you just need to run this command in your terminal:
+To create your Hub Executor, you just need to run:

 jina hub new

-When you run the command above, a wizard will ask you some questions about the Executor.
 For the basic configuration, you will be asked two things: The Executor’s name and where it should be saved.
-The wizard will ask if you want to have a more advanced configuration, but it is unnecessary for most of use cases.
+A more advanced configuration is optional, but rarely necessary.

 After running the command, a project with the following structure will be generated: